dime-coin/android-wallet/DRAFT.recover.md

 If you followed the app's guidance your backup files will be located on a share of the storage access framework, very likely Google Drive.
 Watch out for filenames starting with `dimecoin-wallet-keys-`.
 The date the key was created will be appended to the end of the file name in this format (YYYY-MM-DD).

-Historically, the backup can also be saved to your email account (as a file attachment of an email sent to yourself) or on your SD card in the `/Download` folder.
+Alternatively, the backup can also be saved to your email account (as a file attachment of an email sent to yourself) or on your SD card in the `/Download` folder.
 Once located, move the backup file to your PCs desktop.

 ## DECRYPTING